onap/archived-portal/ecomp-portal-widget-ms/widget-ms/README.md

 - US799260 Added the three new widgets in dashboard-widgets folder; removed all testing logs in all widgets; fixed a bug in widget-test

 Build 1702.3.75, 07 Feb 2017
-DE267061 - Removed a hardcoded intance of loginId used in the query.
+DE267061 - Removed a hardcoded instance of loginId used in the query.

 Build 1702.3.73, 06 Feb 2017
 DE267061 - Fixed - user should only see widgets that were uploaded against app/roles that they have OR if they were uploaded by checking All Users checkbox.